Servideska/HPC/doc.zih.tu-dresden.de/docs/software/gpu_programming.md

 ### NVIDIA Nsight Compute

 Nsight Compute is used for the analysis of individual GPU-kernels.
-It supports GPUs from the Volta architecture onwards (on the ZIH system: V100 and A100).
+It supports GPUs from the Volta architecture onward (on the ZIH system: V100 and A100).
 Therefore, you cannot use Nsight Compute on the partition `gpu2`.
 If you are familiar with nvprof, you may want to consult the [Nvprof Transition Guide](https://docs.nvidia.com/nsight-compute/NsightComputeCli/index.html#nvprof-guide),